tarantool/docker/README.md

 provides will not be called.
 In this case, you will not be able to configure your instance using environment variables.

-We recommend using an exact tag to build from, that is, `2.10.0` or `2.10.0-centos7`, but not just `2.10` or `latest`.
+We recommend building from an image with a precise tag, that is, `2.10.0` or `2.10.0-centos7`, not
+`2.10` or `latest`.
 This way you will have more control over the updates of Tarantool and other dependencies of your application.